derek-pohl/AIstudioToWebServer/README.md

 ├── CodeRequest            # Temporary request file uploaded to drive (created automatically) └── README.md             # This file (hello!)
 ```

+### Help!
+This annoying Chromium window pops up, make it go away!

+Currently Headless mode doesn't work for Google AI Studio or Google Drive, so the browser does need to be "headed." otherwise the program does not work.
+Basically, the browser needs to stay on the screen.
+I'm working on making this not be an issue, possibly through docker, but it's not that important

+However, Windows, MacOS, and many Linux Distros have a solution.

+- For Windows (10 or 11): (Windows key + Tab), then click "New desktop" and click into that desktop.
+Open the program in that desktop, then switch to this desktop.
+The program will work in the backround without getting in your way.
+- For Mac, enter Mission Control.
+In the Spaces bar, click +, this is pretty similar to Windows.
+- For Gnome on Linux (also Ubuntu): Open the Activities overview.
+Click on a workspace in the workspace selector on the right side of the screen to view the open windows on that workspace.
+Click on any window thumbnail to activate the workspace.
+- For Linux outside of Gnome/Ubuntu, it depends on your desktop environment.
+It's likely yours supports it.

+OR, if you are ok with seeing the terminal and chromium window in the taskbar, you can minimize them entirely.

 ## Security Notes